Darren Cullen (graffiti artist): Early life

 Cullen grew up in Croydon, United Kingdom, where he became active in the graffiti and street art scene starting in 1983.
 His graffiti name "Ser" was originated as a crew name, which stood for "South East Rockers" – an unorganized crew name used by other graffiti artists in the south east area of London.
 When other graffiti artists stopped using the name "Ser", Cullen adopted the name as his own.

 Artwork

 In 2012, Cullen worked for the London 2012 Olympic Games, painting the stage sets for the opening ceremony.

 Cullen created a Hyperrealist mural of Kate Middleton and a "royal baby" on a wall at Brookland Lake, Snodland, Kent.

 Cullen has been donating pieces of artwork to non-profit organizations for underprivileged children.

 Rockmount Infants School in Upper Norwood received a council community grant to commission Cullen and fellow artist Paul Barlow to paint two sea murals on the classroom walls.

 Cullen has given credit to street artist Banksy saying: "If it wasn't for Banksy, graffiti would still be about vandalism".

-Graffiti Kings
+Business ventures

-Cullen founded Graffiti Kings, a commercial graffiti and street art company based on Leake Street in London.
+Cullen founded Graffiti Kings, a commercial graffiti and street art company based in Leake Street in London.
 The company provided spraycan artwork and branding to major international brands.
 They have also appeared on BBC TV programme Young Apprentice.
 Graffiti Kings represents around 30 artists.